undeadwanderer/undead-userscripts/README.md

 Releases: Open the script code and click "raw", your script manager should recognize it.

 **derpibooru-forum-filter** — Spoilers forum topics with "NSFW" in the title on Derpibooru (haven't implemented it for all pages yet).
 [Upd.
-2024-02-18: Due to as of now using Mark Taiwan's gui library for the settings, <u>REQUIRES Violentmonkey</u> if using Firefox.
+2024-02-18: Due to as of now using Mark Taiwan's gui library for the settings, __requires Violentmonkey__ if you're on Firefox.
 Said settings can be found in the "Userscripts" tab on the Settings page.]

 **derpibooru-upload-tag** — Fills in a "safe" tag on the new upload screen on Derpibooru (doesn't always work).